aspose-total-cloud/Aspose.Total-Products/total/java/conversion/dotm-to-xps/_index.md

----title: Convert DOTM to XPS via Java SDK in Clouddescription: Cloud APIs & SDKs to Convert DOTM to XPS.
+---title: Convert Word to XPS, DOTM to XPS FREE Converter or Java SDKdescription: Free Conversion of DOTM to XPS by using Java Cloud APIs & SDKs.
 Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---